 The ESG report also includes Rana Gruber's annual equality statement, in accordance with the requirements of the Norwegian Equality and Anti-Discrimination Act.
-This statement can be found in the appendix of this report.
+This statement can be found in the appendix of this bership in the Norwegian Mineral Industry, has contributed to the translation of the Canadian reporting framework, TSM - Towards Sustainable Mining.
+This ESG report is prepared according to that framework.